February 01, 2021

-PDE is a familial (genetic) disorder, and it is transmitted via autosomal recessive inheritance.
-Recessive genetic disorders occur when an individual inherits an abnormal gene for a particular trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass a defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+PDE is a familial (genetic) disorder that follows autosomal recessive inheritance.
+Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
+If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive working genes from both parents is 25%.
 The risk is the same for males and females.

 All individuals carry 4- 5 abnormal genes.
 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.